flowdock/api-docs/docs/SCIM.md

       "value":  "johndoe@example.com"
     }
   ],
-  "nickName":"John"
+  "nickName":"JohnD"
 }
 ```

 ### Update

-A single user object can be partially updated by doing a PUT to the user resource's location.
+A single user object can be partially updated by sending a PUT to the user resource's location.

 ```
 PUT https://api.flowdock.com/scim/:uid/Users/:id